Pot shops report sales above $2.2M in 1st week of operation

 The commission released the figures without comment.

-The store openings were not without a hitch as some Leicester residents complained about traffic jams and other problems during a Town Hall meeting on Monday.
+The store openings were not without a hitch as some Leicester residents complained about traffic jams and other problems during a town hall meeting Monday.

 Additional Massachusetts stores are expected to open in the coming months.